bachan/articles/ab_testing_in_tiki_search_1/README.md

 # A/B testing in Tiki Search

 In Tiki Search we constantly add new features into ranking formula to provide customers with better search quality.
-To make sure that a new feature actually gives better result we use A/B testing, which is a process when during some time we have both old and new formula ranking results for a subset of users.
+To make sure that a new feature actually gives better result we use A/B testing, which is a process when during some time we have both old and new formula running in parallel and ranking results for a different subset of users.
 Then we calculate key metrics on each of those subsets separately and make a decision whether the new formula is actually doing better or not.

-In this article I will give a detailed explanation on the process of making such decision - how to understand that the new ranking is "truly" better than the old one and how to estimate the probability of making a mistake in such decision.
+In this article we will give a detailed explanation on the process of making such decision - how to understand that the new ranking is "truly" better than the old one and how to estimate the probability of making a mistake in such decision.

 We will not cover the architecture of our whole A/B testing system here - how do we setup the experiments, how do we split our users between them, how do we track events in our system and so on.
-There’s a lot of information available on these topics.
+There's a lot of information available on these topics.
 We will solely focus on just one thing - how to interpret the test results and make business decisions based on them.

-With all that said, let’s get to the topic.
+With all that said, let's get to the topic.

 ## Naive Approach